Sometimes we need a kick in the butt to inspire us to live our dreams. My big kick came from an unexpected quarter.

 It was then that the cold, stark reality of our situation hit me.
 We weren’t going to make it.
-There was no way we could swim to shore, and it was only a matter of minutes before the waters overwhelmed us and we sank without trace forever.
+There was no way we could swim to shore, and it was only a matter of minutes before the waters overwhelmed us, and we sank without a trace forever.

 We were plucked out of the water with seconds to go before we disappeared beneath the waves forever.
 I can’t describe the feeling of ecstasy I felt as we were hauled into the boat and wrapped in fishy-smelling but delightfully warm towels.